 The Gap That Matters

-In development finance, the gap between commitment and disbursement is where promises go to die.
+In development finance, the gap between announcement and disbursement is the core accountability problem.
 Governments announce billions at summits.
 Press releases celebrate historic investments.
-But actual capital flows often lag by years, and some announced commitments never materialize at all.
+But actual capital flows often lag by years, and some announced items never reach signing or effectiveness.

 Our tracker distinguishes between: Announced (public statement of intent), Committed (formal agreement signed), Approved (board/institutional approval obtained), Disbursed (funds transferred), and Spent (money deployed for its stated purpose).